 caladoc, grenache, carignan

 The ‘Je Vous Adore’ Rosé comes from a small plot of vines planted within the Vaucluse region of the Southern Rhone.
-The predominant grape is known as Caladoc, which is blended with a touch Grenache and Carignan, and all is directly pressed from whole clusters for its fermentation in stainless steel vats.
-In the early spring, the wine is bottled and has a gorgeous dark pink color, and shoots forth brilliant aromas of young strawberries, white flowers, and mineral.
-The mouth feel is full, yet has a lightness that dances on the tongue with bright red berries, sweet citrus, and a kiss of lavender.
+A forty-year-old vineyard of Caladoc (a cross between Malbec and Grenache) was hand-harvested and then directly pressed from whole clusters for a natural fermentation in stainless steel vats.
+In the early spring, the wine is bottled and has a gorgeous pale pink color, and shoots forth brilliant aromas of young strawberries, white flowers, and mineral.
+The mouth feel is balanced and shows bright grapefruit, white-fleshed fruit, a touch of saltiness, and a kiss of lavender.